thackl/type_III_PKS/README.md

 # Description

-The repository contains datasets and scripts to reproduce results and figures from the paper _Nika Sokolova, Stepan S. Denisov, Thomas Hackl, and Kristina Haslinger_
+The repository contains datasets and scripts to reproduce results and figures from the paper _**"Unravelling the functional diversity of type III polyketide synthases in fungi "**_ by _Nika Sokolova, Stepan S. Denisov, Thomas Hackl, and Kristina Haslinger_
-_**"Unravelling the functional diversity of type III polyketide synthases in fungi "**_

 The code was implemented on MacOS with the following crucial packages: